Spring 2015 Anime Preview: The Hellish Life of a Pizza Delivery Boy

 Recent Comments

+- hoopmanjh on Good News, Ewoks!
+The Death Star II Didn’t Crash On Your Moon!
+1 hour ago

+- Brandon on James Marsters Will Be Narrating the Audiobook for the Next Dresden Files Book, Peace Talks 2 hours ago

-- Carl on Oathbringer Reread: Chapter One Hundred and Two 14 mins ago
+- AeronaGreenjoy on Oathbringer Reread: Chapter One Hundred and Two 2 hours ago

-- ChristopherLBennett on Holy Rewatch Batman!
-Extra: Batman vs. Two-Face 17 mins ago
+- H. A. Titus on The Bodies of the Girls Who Made Me: On Fanfic and Storytelling 2 hours ago

+- Gepeto on Oathbringer Reread: Chapter One Hundred and One 2 hours ago